rug-gmw/heymans/readme.md

 ## Dependencies

 For Python dependencies, see `pyproject.toml`.
+Python 3.10 or later is required.
 In addition to these, a local `redis` server needs to run for persistent data between sessions. `pandoc` needs to be installed for document uploading.

 ## Running (development)